l7mp/l7mp.io/_docs/dns-task.md

 You have to create the configmaps which will contain the l7mp configuration and the CoreDNS configuration.

-CoreDNS: To accomplish this task, it is sufficient to create these two files on each pod that will act as the DNS server.
+**CoreDNS**: To accomplish this task, it is sufficient to create these two files on each pod that will act as the DNS server.

 ``` yaml